ikelaiah/threadsafecollections-fp/README.md

 # 🔒 ThreadSafeCollections-FP

-A high-performance, thread-safe generic collections library for Free Pascal.
+A thread-safe generic collections library for Free Pascal.

 > [!Note]This library is still under development.
 > If you are after more mature and production-ready library, consider using: